₹99,000

 Day 01: Delhi

-Upon arrival in Delhi, we are met by our local guides and transfer to a Hotel in Delhi to freshen up.
-There will be some free time to explore Delhi this afternoon, before we take the transfer to the train station to catch our sleeper train to Pathankot.
+Upon our arrival in Delhi, we will be greeted by our local guides and escorted to a hotel in Delhi to freshen up.
+This afternoon, there will be some free time to explore the vibrant city of Delhi before we transfer to the train station to board our sleeper train to Pathankot.

 Day 02: Pathankot & Dalhousie